dcmini-org/dcmini-hw/README.md

 - ✅ You can **use**, **modify**, **make**, and **sell** this hardware
 - ✅ You can **incorporate it** into commercial projects
 - 🧾 If you distribute modified versions, include the original license and note your changes
-- ❌ Don't use "CERN" or contributor names for marketing without permission
+- ❌ Don't use "CERN", "JHUAPL" or contributor names for marketing without permission
 - 🩹 This project comes with **no warranties** — it’s experimental

 See [`LICENSE.txt`](LICENSE.txt) for full details.

----

 ## 🧪 Project Status